cabforum/servercert/docs/BR.md

 CAs MAY implement their own certificate Linting tools, but CAs SHOULD use the Linting tools that have been widely adopted by the industry (see https://cabforum.org/resources/tools/).

-CAs are encouraged to contribute to open-source linting projects, such as by:
+CAs are encouraged to contribute to open-source Linting projects, such as by:

 - creating new or improving existing lints,
 - reporting Requirements that are not covered by existing lints ("unlinted issues"),